 A broken or lost dental prosthesis or restoration can cause embarrassing gaps in your smile as well as compromise your ability to eat and speak with ease.
 If you've lost or broken a dental filling, denture, crown, or other dental appliance, you can rely on our office to perform a prompt repair or provide a durable and cosmetically pleasing replacement as quickly as possible.

-At the office of Metropolitan Dental Associates, emergency appointments are always available.
+At Metropolitan Dental Associates, emergency appointments are always available.
 Of course, in addition to providing top treatment for dental emergencies, we also welcome patients searching for high quality and affordable care.
 We offer a complete range of the latest and best cosmetic and dental services for every member of your family.

 If you are suffering from a toothache or have sustained a dental injury, it is important to visit the dentist as soon as possible before more serious complications arise.
 Whether your dental emergency is painful, if it affects the appearance of your smile, or if you suspect that an infection is present, our office will make every effort to see you as promptly as possible for care.